bigcode-project/bigcode-analysis/README.md

 Near deduplication removes 27% of the files and 47% of the python-all-license dataset in volume.
 The near deduplicated version is available [here](https://huggingface.co/datasets/BigCode/github-python-any-license-near-dedup).

 Near deduplication removes 36% of the files and 58% of the dataset in volume of the python-all-license dataset in volume.
 The near deduplicated version is available [here](https://huggingface.co/datasets/BigCode/github-python-safe-licenses-near-dedup).
+Below are the statistics of the data removed by each filtering.

 |dataset | size of duplicates | number of duplicate files |size filtered files (*)|
 |-------|--------|---------|---------|